 The Company has been in majority state ownership since 18 April 2012.
-The owner rights on behalf of the Hungarian State are exercised by Nemzeti Védelmi Ipari Innovációs Zrt., whose ownership share is 54.34%.
+Shareholder rights on behalf of the Hungarian State are exercised by N7 Holding Zrt., whose ownership share is 54.34%.

-The following table presents the significant balances (over HUF 50 million) between the Company and state-owned entities and budgetary organisations where the state ownership exceeds 50%.
-A significant part of the revenue derives from sale of products and services to the Ministry of Defence.
+There were no significant balances (over HUF 50 million) between the Company and state-owned entities where the state ownership exceeds 50%.